-As the scramble over the shrinking pool of discretionary spending ramps up, destination and tourism marketers across the globe stand on the precipice.
-Next year, there will be a reckoning of sorts as the industry sorts through its roster of “winners and losers.
+As the scramble over the shrinking pool of discretionary spending ramps up, destination brand preference stands on the precipice.
+Next year, there will be a reckoning of sorts as the industry sorts through its roster of winners and losers.

 Often, the greatest enemy to success for a travel destination is the politics of the constituency.
 If you are a nation, island, resort area or a convention and visitors bureau, saluting all of your political constituents can end up diluting your message.

 There is Opportunity To Create Destination Brand Preference Is Right Now

 The secret is not found in the current messaging.
 It is easy to confuse a powerful and effective message with the success that inevitably follows great economic times when everyone’s boats are floating and most are rising with the tide of increased affluence.

 If you don’t think you play “follow the leader,” take the following marketing quiz.

 Does your current brand promise and positioning list the amenities of your destination’s features?

 If you are a ski resort, do you talk about your challenging mountains, quaint villages, fine restaurants and cozy lodges?

-- If you are a country or region, do you differentiate yourselves by highlighting your geographic position, unique culture, music, art, and cuisine (not to mention your “sandy beaches, warm tropical waters, challenging mountains, quaint villages, fine restaurants and cozy lodges)?
+If you are a country or region, do you differentiate yourselves by highlighting your geographic position, unique culture, music, art, and cuisine?
+(Not to mention your “sandy beaches, warm tropical waters, challenging mountains, quaint villages, fine restaurants and cozy lodges?)

-If you are a golf resort, do you talk about your challenging courses, famous designers, and great tradition (not to mention your sandy beaches, warm tropical waters, challenging mountains, quaint villages, fine restaurants and cozy lodges)?
+If you are a golf resort, do you talk about your challenging courses, famous designers, and great tradition?
+(Not to mention your sandy beaches, warm tropical waters, challenging mountains, quaint villages, fine restaurants and cozy lodges?)

 All of the above positioning and destination messaging is designed to inform the targeted traveler of the category in which you compete.
-It doesn’t give them a reason to choose you over your competitor because from their vantage point, it all sounds the same and blends together.
+It doesn’t give them a reason to choose you over your competitor.
+Because, from their vantage point, it all sounds the same and blends together.

 If you take that same approach, you can expect your messaging to help the market leader most.
-When the market’s brands are saying the same things, most customers will default to the market leader.
-(It’s the reason why Budweiser is such a dominant player in beer, for example.)
+When the market’s brands are saying the same things, most customers default to the market leader.
+(It’s the reason why Walmart is such a dominant player in retail, for example.)

-Create a REAL Preference for Your Destination
+Create a REAL Destination Brand Preference

 They will tell you, but it’s rarely the honest truth.
 They will give you listing of left-brain (logical) features as if you were a beer, selecting “best taste.”
 (Even though 80% can’t pick out their favorite beer in blind taste tests.)

 Use What You Know

 Humans have a difficult time voicing emotional decision-making and there is good reason for this.
-Emotional choice is really a reflection of our own values and identity and has nothing to do with the destination’s value.
+Emotional choice is really a reflection of our own values and identity.
+It has nothing to do with the destination’s value.
 Travelers choose themselves.

 The stakes are higher and the resulting rewards will be greater.
 You can win big in this tentative market – or you can follow the leader and keep on doing what you have always done.
-(Read a market study on destinations here)
+(Read a market study on destinations here.)